How plug-in and balcony solar actually works

 ComponentWhat it doesTypical cost

 Solar panels (1–2)Capture sunlight and convert it to DC electricity.
-Common configs use 250W or 400W panels.
-For balcony solar, a single 400W panel is a common starting point.$100–$250+ per panel depending on size and source
+Panels range from 100W to 400W+.
+Smaller panels (100–200W) are easier to ship, carry, and mount — and you can combine multiples for more output.
+For balcony solar, a single 400W panel is the most common starting point.$100–$250+ per panel depending on size and source

 MicroinverterConverts DC power from the panels into AC electricity your home can use.
-The APsystems EZ1-M is the most widely used US model.
-The EcoFlow STREAM is a newer alternative integrating with EcoFlow's battery ecosystem.$150–$300
+Look for one certified to UL 1741; once available, UL 3700 will be the gold standard.
+The APsystems EZ1 is the most widely used model in the world (UL 1741 certified).
+The EcoFlow STREAM is a newer alternative integrating with EcoFlow's battery ecosystem.~$300

 DC cables (MC4)Connect the panels to the microinverter.
 Usually included with kits.
 Weatherproof and rated for outdoor UV exposure.$15–$30